Prateeksingchn/DSA-JAVA/assignments/02-first-java.md

 Fibonacci Series up to 10 terms:
 0 1 1 2 3 5 8 13 21 34
 ```
+---

+### 8. Palindrome Checker
-# 8. To find out whether the given String is Palindrome or not.
+Ques- To find out whether the given string is a palindrome or not.

 ```java
 package assignments;